imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 Data organisation
 -----------------

-A prerequisite for effectively using these scripts is the following data organisation: Parent folder (e.g. one folder for each measuring day) containing several subfolders each containing original spim data of only one measurement (e.g. control1, condition1, …).
+A prerequisite for effectively using these scripts is the following data organisation: Parent folder (e.g. one folder for each measuring day) containing several subfolders each containing original spim data of only one measurement (e.g. control1, condition1, ...).
 These subfolders should be all on the same level (not further nested).
-In order not to mix original data with computed ones one has to start a shell script first that creates for each measurement a subfolder named „convert” (see below).
+In order not to mix original data with computed ones one has to start a shell script first that creates for each measurement a subfolder named "convert" (see below).
 This folder is located below the folder of the original spim data.

 Usage
 -----